Fresno unveils spending plans of $92M CARES Act fund

-FRESNO, California (KSEE) — The Fresno City Council approved a plan on Tuesday that addressed how the city plans to spend federal funds related to COVID-19.
+FRESNO, California (KGPE) — The Fresno City Council approved a plan on Tuesday that addressed how the city plans to spend federal funds related to COVID-19.

 Fresno was awarded $92 million through the federal CARES Act.
 The money does not have to be paid back if it is spent on coronavirus expenses and cannot be spent on the city’s loss in revenue.